Force over Distance: Chapter 16

 TJ’s eyes widened in alarm.

-“Today is not your day, doc,” Greer said, adjusting his grip on Rush’s upper arm.
+“Today is not your day, doc.”
+Greer adjusted his grip on Rush’s arm.

 “Tamara,” Rush said insistently.
 “Tamara.
 I can't leave her there.
 Alone.
 Waiting for me.
-They're always—” he broke off, unable to speak.
+They're always—” he broke off, unable to speak, as his thoughts turned to Gloria.
 “Omnes.
-All of them—just, waiting.
+All of them— waiting.
 Waiting for me.”
-Young felt the other man's thoughts turn to Gloria.

 Was the scientist even separating his wife from the AI?
 It sure didn’t seem like it.

 TJ shot him a worried look.
-“His vitals aren’t looking good.”
+“His vitals don’t look good.”

 Rush made another attempt to sit, and Greer pressed him back.
 “What the hell are you doing, doc?” the sergeant asked.
 “You just colocalized some temporal reference frames.
 Seems like you should get the rest of the day off.”

 “Greer,” Rush said, as though noticing the sergeant for the first time.
-“Could you please explain to them that I have to go?”
+“Could you please explain t’them that I have to go?”

 “Ugh, doc, you’re killin’ me,” Greer murmured.
 “They know, okay?
 They know.”